and-fm/cloudflared-ssh-action/README.md

 - Pull the _latest_ alpine image tag.
 - Install the latest Cloudflare Tunnel (cloudflared) binary.
 - Utilise [service tokens](https://developers.cloudflare.com/cloudflare-one/identity/service-tokens/) for authentication, for SSH servers secured by [Cloudflare Access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/).
-- Utilize Dependabot to alert if this code depends on a package with a security vulnerability.
+- Utilise Dependabot to alert if this code depends on a package with a security vulnerability.

 The updates are intended to